project-ryoma/ryoma/docs/reference/tool/sql.md

 # Sql Tools
-Sql Tools are used to interact with sql databases, and used by `SqlAgent` to execute sql queries.
+Sql Tools are used to interact with sql databases, and used by `SqlAgent` to query sql queries.

 ## Source
 * [sql tool](../../../aita/tool/sql_tool.py)